 Also included are sheet protectors and 24 cards on which to hand-write your favorite recipes, as well as a tie-clasp envelope to store any smaller miscellaneous clippings.
 Fill this binder with your favorite recipes, or gift it to someone you know who wants to star a recipe collection—great for newlyweds or as a housewarming gift to anyone who is culinarily-inclined.
 The outside can easily be wiped clean, and the book can be stored on a shelf right next to your current cookbook collection for easy reference.

 For those who prefer an online recipe organization solution, the Paprika App has been heralded as one with great functionality and user-friendliness.
 The built-in web browser allows you to search for recipes online and download them to save in the program.
 If you tend to write your own recipes, you can manually add them (and include photos, too).
 Timers are automatically detected in the recipe directions—simply tap on one to start it.
-Whether you’re cooking for two or for a crowd, you can scale ingredients to your preferred serving sizes (and you can easily convert between imperial and metric measurements as well).
+Whether you’re cooking for two or more, you can scale ingredients to your preferred serving sizes (and you can easily convert between imperial and metric measurements as well).

 Paprika also offers a Cloud Sync option, allowing you to access your recipes from anywhere—you can cook using your tablet in the kitchen, take your phone to grocery shop using the Smart Grocery List feature, and manage your recipes on your desktop computer.
 The app is available for iOS, Android, Mac, or Windows, so you can use the program with virtually any device.